 Step by Step

-If you only do this once (or more if you like, with different friends), some of those friends may read with other friends until, in time, it’s all the rage, and people everywhere are reading plays.
+If you do this once (or more if you like, with different friends), some of your friends may read with other friends, those friends with theirs, until, in time, it’s all the rage, and people everywhere are reading plays.
 That’s grass at its very roots.

 Give it a go, and let us know how it turns out.
 If you have fun, do it again.
-If it gets to be a habit, start your own group and jump on the wagon, spread the word—Join Cold Reads.
+If it gets to be a habit, by default, you’ll be a Cold Reads group, and as such, we welcome (we beseech) you to join this fledgling interactive network of groups (in time world-wide) committed to promoting what we do.

 Questions?
 Thoughts?
 Comment (below).